 The CU Green Labs Program uses a team approach to minimize the use of energy, water, material goods, and hazardous chemicals in CU-Boulder laboratories without compromising research integrity or safety.

 Compete and win prizes in the Laboratory Freezer Challenge!

 Because laboratories are large consumers of resources and thus present huge opportunities for conservation, a special emphasis for conservation has been placed on laboratory operations through the creation of the CU Green Labs Program in the summer of 2009.

-Without question, laboratories are important centers of intellectual innovation and discovery in our society.
-However, they also consume large amounts of energy, water, and materials goods.
-CU has more than 400 laboratories on its Boulder campus which typically consume 5-10 times more energy than classroom or office space.
-The CU Green Labs Program is working with these labs to promote the efficient use of energy, water, and materials by:
+Laboratories are important centers of intellectual innovation and discovery in our society.
+They also have a large environmental footprint.
+Facilities Management reported that the 20 major research buildings on campus in FY2009 occupied 22% of campus square footage but were repsonsible for 43% of campus electricty use.
+CU has approximately 400 laboratories on its Boulder campus.
+The CU Green Labs Program is working with these labs to promote the efficient use of resources by:

 - Involving individual laboratory members in identifying opportunities for efficiency in their laboratory and promoting efficient behavior among laboratory members

 - Upgrading inefficient laboratory equipment and techniques